-Kennel Cough - Injectable or Intranasal?
+Kennel Cough Vaccine – Injectable or Intranasal?

 The injectable vaccine is given under the skin with a needle and syringe.
-This causes an immune response and the production of antibodies which circulate in blood, and are ready to attack if an infection occurs.
+This causes an immune response and the production of antibodies, which circulate in the blood and are ready to attack if an infection occurs.

-The other type of kennel cough vaccine is called an intranasal vaccine.
+The other type of Kennel Cough vaccine is called an intranasal vaccine.
 It is dripped or squirted into the nose.
 While this might seem like an odd way to give a vaccine, it is actually very effective.
-Dogs get kennel cough by breathing in the bacteria/virus.
+Dogs get Kennel Cough by breathing in the bacteria/virus.
 This vaccine causes the production of antibodies in the respiratory tract, where they can be ready to attack the germs before they enter the body.

-Which ever vaccine you choose be very careful to fully read the instructions provided with it.
+Whichever vaccine you choose, be very careful to fully read the instructions provided with it.
 An injectable vaccine will not work if squirted up the nose, and an intranasal vaccine may cause an abscess if injected!

-The bottom line is, no matter what vaccine you prefer to use, make sure your dog is protected against kennel cough on a regular basis.
+The bottom line is, no matter what vaccine you prefer to use, make sure your dog is protected against Kennel Cough on a regular basis.

 - Richard Edling, DVM, MBA

-The materials, information and answers provided through this website are not intended to replace the medical advice or services of a qualified veterinarian or other pet health care professional.
-Consult your own veterinarian for answers to specific medical questions, including diagnosis, treatment, therapy or medical attention.
+The materials, information and answers provided through this website are not intended to replace the medical advice or services of your personal veterinarian or other pet health care professional.
+Consult your own veterinarian for answers to specific medical questions, including diagnosis, treatment, therapy or medical